MIFID II – Out of the Box Thinking Needed

 Best of luck… do share any “Out of the Box” tips for managing and reporting conflicts……by sharing we all learn, and really create a Regulatory Ecosystem.

-Sturgeon Ventures are the most established Regulatory Incubator,a trusted partner and venture catalyst.
-Providing nurturing and bespoke solutions, also known as a Regulatory Umbrella, Regulatory Hosting or a Regulatory Ecosystem.
+Sturgeon Ventures are the most established Regulated Incubator, a trusted partner and venture catalyst.
+Providing nurturing and bespoke solutions, also known as a Regulated Umbrella, Regulatory Hosting Platform or a Regulatory Ecosystem.

 Sturgeon Ventures are proud to have signed up to HM Treasury’s Women in Finance Charter, since the start of this initiative in July 2016 and to contribute to industry publications such as Acquisition International and The Corporate Financier.